Emil Forsberg: Early career

 Having previously played for the Sweden under-19 team, Emil Forsberg made his senior international debut for the Sweden national team in a 2–1 friendly win over Moldova on 17 January 2014.

 UEFA Euro 2016

 He made his competitive debut in a UEFA Euro 2016 qualifier against Liechtenstein on 12 October 2014.
 He scored his first international goal for Sweden in the UEFA Euro 2016 qualifying play-offs against Denmark, helping Sweden beat the Danes 4–3 on aggregate and qualify for Euro 2016.
 Forsberg played in all three games for Sweden at Euro 2016 as Sweden was eliminated in the group stage.

 2018 FIFA World Cup

 In May 2018, he was named in Sweden's 23 man squad for the 2018 FIFA World Cup in Russia.
 On 3 July 2018 in a round of 16 tie between Sweden and Switzerland Forsberg scored the winner for Sweden to send them into the quarter-finals of the World Cup for the first time in almost a quarter of a century.
+After the match, Forsberg described scoring the goal that sent Sweden into the quarter-finals as "the greatest moment of my life", adding that it was something he had dreamed of as a child.